right-rudder/blitz/src/content/blog/flight-school-safety-how-blitz-aviation-keeps-students-confident-and-secure.md

 _"The three most important things in aviation are safety, safety, and safety."_

-Every aspiring pilot dreams of soaring above the mountains, but before you ever lift off, one question often comes first: _“Is flight school safe?”_ At Blitz Aviation, we believe safety isn’t just a checklist item—it’s the foundation of everything we do.
+Every aspiring pilot dreams of soaring above the mountains, but before you ever lift off, one question often comes first: _“Is flight school safe?”_ At Blitz Aviation, we believe safety isn’t just a checklist item, it’s the foundation of everything we do.

 For parents, career-changers, and adventure-seekers alike, knowing you’re learning in a **safe flight training environment** makes all the difference.
 Our mission is simple: create confident pilots through training that meets and exceeds **FAA standards**, while cultivating a culture of trust and professionalism.